gecio/gecio.github.io/docs/_optimist/guided_tour/step16/index.en.md

         flavor: m1.small
 ```

-Now we'll actually use our parameter, we'll replace *Beispiel* with
+Now you will actually use your parameter, and will replace *Beispiel* with
-our parameter.
+your parameter.

-This is done with the get\_param syntax (for getting the parameter).
+You can do this with the get\_param syntax (for getting the parameter).

-The template is now ready to use and we can define the key\_name from the
+The template is now ready to use and you can define the key\_name from the
 command line like in our previous command line:

 ```yaml